-\$225 million SMART Reserve established FY 2017-18
+\$225 millionSMART Reserve established FY 2017-18\$211 millionCOPs Series 2020A\$436 million

-\$211 million COPs Series 2020A

-\$436 million

-The capital budget also includes an unallocated reserve that can be used for future SMART Program budget impacts.
-Additional allocations to the SMART Program require the Board's approval, and all future amounts are subject to change based on economic conditions and the results of annual legislative action.
+At the July 21, 2020 School Board meeting, a new Project Management Owner's Representative (PMOR) contract was approved for an additional three (3) years with a financial impact of \$64.9 million.
+The agenda item approved \$17.7 million from the existing SMART project budgets and \$47.2 million from the capital budget unallocated reserve.
+The unallocated reserve is also available for future SMART Program budget impacts.
+Additional allocations into the SMART Program require the Board's approval, and all future amounts are subject to change based on economic conditions and the results of annual legislative action.